balasuar/slate/source/includes/_onboardinglocations.md

 **LocationId** string
 The unique, Avatax-assigned LocationId of the created location.

-<aside class="warning"> NOTE: I assume this is the value in the curent return payload?</aside>

 ### Get a Location
 Retrieves a single specified location entry.